 The first hearing is Monday, June 25th from 3-5pm at the Cal Works Building in San Andreas.
 A second is Tuesday, June 26th from 3-5pm at the Tuolumne County Ambulance and Fire Administration Building in Sonora.

-Comprehensive information on the map update process is available by clicking HERE.
+More information on the map update is on Fire.ca.gov.

 Written by BJ Hansen